 Those search results that had what you were looking for right at the top?
 Now you have to dig a bit more to surface it.
 Finding that PDF you need for that proposal takes multiple clicks, and digging down into the site IA (intranet architecture) has more twists and turns than a roller coaster.

-Your intranet satisfaction survey numbers start to drop, as people complain that they “can’t find what they need” or “search doesn’t work well."
+Your intranet satisfaction survey numbers start to drop, as people complain that they “can’t find what they need” or “search doesn’t work."
 The path to that sub-page has since changed.
 You begin to wonder what the point of your intranet is if you cannot find what you need.

 Welcome to content sprawl, content clutter, or otherwise known as “can’t find stuff on your intranet.”

 While no one strives for content sprawl, it is an extremely common problem—particularly if your intranet is over two years old.
 Even we were victims to content sprawl, which is exactly what forced us down a complete intranet redesign a few years ago.

 Why does content sprawl happen?